vlang/v/vlib/encoding/csv/README_csv_reader.md

 The function `get_row()` is used to read a single row, and it returns an array of `string`.

 ## Reading from different sources `csv_sequential_reader`
-The CSV Sequential Reader can read from files, memory buffers.
+The CSV Sequential Reader can read from files, and memory buffers.

 ### read from a file
 ```v ignore